 - 1. For three years after submission of the final report of expenditures: general ledger, trial balance, accounts payable and accounts receivable ledger, payroll register, and petty cash book, check register and checks, invoices.
-Except for: - a.
-If any litigation, claim, or audit is started before the expiration of the 3-year period, the records shall be retained until all litigation, claims or audit findings involving the records have been resolved and final action taken. - b.
-Records for real property and equipment acquired with Federal funds shall be retained for 3 years after final disposition. - For seven years, either electronically, on campus, or stored at the State Archives' office: Audit reports, annual corporate reports, charter, board minutes, tax and legal correspondence, labor contracts, insurance claims and policies, and retirement and pension records.
+Except for: - a) If any litigation, claim, or audit is started before the expiration of the 3-year period, the records shall be retained until all litigation, claims or audit findings involving the records have been resolved and final action taken. - b) Records for real property and equipment acquired with Federal funds shall be retained for 3 years after final disposition. - 2.
+Permanently: Audit reports, annual corporate reports, charter, board minutes, tax and legal correspondence, labor contracts, insurance claims and policies, and retirement and pension records.

-The disposal date determined under this policy is the end of the fiscal year, or the date of final payment of government grants, or the expiration of specific contracts.
+The disposal date determined under this policy is the end of the fiscal year, or the date of final payment of government grants.
+All records not supporting government grants or otherwise covered by rules of the Internal Revenue Service are retained according to state law.

-III.
-Asset Protection Policies
+Asset Protection Policies Signature Authority

-A. Signature Authority